jddunn/text-rpg-engine/README.md

 * User can only perform one prompt / command at a time
 * There are no "common" prompt interactions; everything must be defined and repeated throughout different rooms if necessary

+## Dependencies

+* Webpack
+* Babel
+* Browserify

 ## Getting the library (from NPM)

 * `npm install text-rpg-engine`

 ## Building the library (from source)

-* `npm install` to get the project's dependencies
+* `npm install` to get the project's (text-rpg-engine's) dependencies
-* `npm run build` to produce minified version of your library.
+* `npm run build` to produce minified version of the library.

 ## Library package scripts

-* `npm run build` - produces production version of your library under the `lib` folder
+* `npm run build` - produces production version of the library under the `lib` folder
-* `npm run dev` - produces development version of your library and runs a watcher
+* `npm run dev` - produces development version of the library and runs a watcher
 * `npm run build:example` - produces bundled example app (with Browserify) from /example/main.js

+## Build process

+If you make any changes to the library files (anything inside /src), you will have to run `npm run build` to produce a new production version of the library.

+ANY changes you make in your client JS script, e.g. the `main.js` file, you will have to transpile the code again with Browserify.
+For example, if you make any changes for the example game, you will have to run this command inside the directory.

+`browserify -t brfs main.js -o bundle.js`

 ## Using the library API to create a game